 In contrast, chronic injuries are slow to develop, get better and worse, and cause dull pain or soreness over extended periods.
 The usual causes of chronic injuries are overuse, arthritis, and acute injuries that were never properly treated.

-Sometimes an injury is obvious – the dog cries out in pain, shows a dramatic limp, or can’t move.
+Sometimes an injury is obvious – the dog limping, crying out in pain, or can’t move.
 But noticing subtle symptoms can help prevent more serious problems, so paying attention your dog’s movement and behavior is time well spent.
 Pain and stress signals include the following:

 The most common canine injuries are not acute, they’re chronic, says Cathy Davis, DVM, a Certified Canine Rehabilitation Therapist, veterinary chiropractor, and veterinary acupuncturist specializing in sports medicine in Helena, Montana.
 Chronic injuries result from repetitive motion, overuse, and wear and tear.
 Every dog is a candidate for injury, but those at special risk include overweight dogs, weekend athletes, couch potatoes, dogs with arthritis, older dogs, dogs engaged in search and rescue, and canine athletes (such as dogs competing in flyball, agility, freestyle, disc dog, hunting, field work, dock diving, obedience, weight pulling, dog sledding, and other active sports).